daydy225/fullstack-hy2022/part2/phonebook/README.md

 ## step 12

 Fix the issue so that we see an error message in the application when user try to modify a number that was already been deleted.

+## step 13

+update phonebook frontend to make sure it work locally with the backend